SIMPLE Steps for Sea Safety

-John says sailors should think ‘SIMPLE’ to ensure their safety at sea:
+Think ‘SIMPLE’ to ensure your safety at sea:

 S – Safety of crew and passengers.
 Make sure you all have the correct clothing and some spare warm clothes.
 Wear sturdy, waterproof footwear and check for hazards, to avoid slips, trips and falls.